ISO-HT® Polyisocyanurate Insulation

 2.5 lb/ft³ (40 kg/m³) density for Higher Temperature Applications

-Polyisocyanurate exhibits the highest R-factor (insulating value) to thickness ratio of commercially available insulation, and ISO-HT provides higher R-factors and reduced thermal aging at lower temperatures.
-Ideal for applications over a wide range of temperature, from cryogenic liquids to low-temperature steam, ISO-HT offers superior performance when compared to polystyrene, polyurethane, phenolic,fiberglass, and cellular glass alternatives.
+Polyisocyanurate exhibits the highest R-value (insulating value) to thickness ratio of commercially available insulation per unit cost, and ISO-HT provides higher R-values and reduced thermal aging.
+Ideal for applications over a wide range of temperatures up to 350°F (from cryogenic liquids to low-temperature steam), ISO-HT offers superior performance versus cost when compared to polystyrene, polyurethane, phenolic, fiberglass, aerogel, and cellular glass alternatives.
 When temperatures are limited to less than 300°F, our ISO-C1 product line is also available in 2, 2.5, 3, 4, and 6 lb/ft³ densities, which each provide successively improved strength and other attributes for physically demanding applications.

 Dyplast’s ISO product line is produced as a continuous foam bunstock.
-For specific standard stock bun sizes contact the sales department.
+For specific bun sizes contact the sales department.

-ISO-HT is designed for use where temperatures range from -297°F to +350°F, making it ideal for low-temperature steam applications and refinery liquids, as well as commercial refrigeration, HVAC, chilled water, and hot water systems, panel insulation for transportation containers, and core material for architectural and panel construction.
+ISO-HT is designed for use where temperatures range from -297°F to +350°F, making it ideal for low-temperature steam applications and refinery liquids, as well as unique commercial and industrial applications that may sometimes operate at higher temperatures up to +375°F intermittent, such as petrochemical, pharmaceutical, and hot water systems.

 Water absorption by insulation can degrade thermal insulating performance.
-ISO-HT’s extraordinary resistance to water absorption (0.27%) helps ensure long-term thermal performance remains superior to polystyrenes, phenolic foams, fiberglass, and even cellular glass - - which for example has water absorption of <0.2% (per manufacturer data), as well as considerably lower insulating value.
-Proper installation of vapor barriers can further improve performance of the complete ISO-HT insulating system.
+ISO-HT’s extraordinary resistance to water absorption (0.27%) helps ensure long-term thermal performance remains superior to polystyrenes, phenolic foams, fiberglass, and cellular glass - - which for example has water absorption of <0.2% (per manufacturer data), but has as well considerably lower insulating value.

 NOTE TO SPECIFIER/ENGINEERS AND CONTRACTORS